mcbloch/Apex/README.md

 # ApEx

-WORK IN PROGRES
+WORK IN PROGRESS

-This is currently only for local developmen.
+This is currently only for local developmentt.

 Api Explorer.